nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 ## Step Four: Attacker Determines Damage

 After the Hit Location has been determined, the attacker determines the damage dealt by each hit the attack inflicted\.
 Each weapon has a damage listing, which is usually a die roll, plus or minus a number\.
 Roll the appropriate die and apply any indicated modifiers for each hit\.
-Finally, if the attack involved a melee weapon, add the attacker’s Strength bonus\.
+Finally, if the attack involved a melee weapon, add the attacker's Strength bonus\.
 The result is the damage total\.

 For all attack rolls, count the degrees of success\. *The attacker can replace the result on a single damage die with the number of degrees of success from his attack roll*\.
 If the attack inflicts more than one hit or more than one die of damage, the attacker can replace the result on one die of his choice with the degrees of success from the attack roll\.
 If a natural 10 is rolled any damage die for a given hit, the hit inflicts Righteous Fury\.